Program Components and Highlights

 Exploration of the admissions process

-MED Core 4 is a professional development course conducted within the first two weeks of MED designed to explore the admissions process and allow students the opportunity to better research, navigate, and plan their next step towards their health professions goal.
+MED Program staff will guide participants as they explore the admissions process and allow students the opportunity to better research, navigate, and plan their next step towards their health professions goal.
 Through a series of speakers, workshop, and seminars students will explore topics including but not limited to:

 - Professional Program Selection